ThePrez/ServiceCommander-IBMi/README.md

     Valid formats of the <service(s)> specifier include:
         - the short name of a configured service
+        - A special value of "all" to represent all configured services (same as "group:all")
+        - A group identifier (e.g. "group:groupname")
         - An ad hoc service specification by port (for instance, "port:8080")
         - An ad hoc service specification by job name (for instance, "job:ZOOKEEPER")
         - An ad hoc service specification by subsystem and job name (for instance, "job:QHTTPSVR/ADMIN2")